tran986/PERMANOVA-based-aggregation/README.md

+# PERMANOVA-Based Pathway Aggreation and Enrichment Analytical Tool
 <!-- R package badges -->
 ![broom](https://img.shields.io/badge/R-broom-blue?style=flat&logo=r)
 ![ggplot2](https://img.shields.io/badge/R-ggplot2-orange?style=flat&logo=r)
 ![plotly](https://img.shields.io/badge/R-plotly-green?style=flat&logo=r)
 ![vegan](https://img.shields.io/badge/R-vegan-purple?style=flat&logo=r)

-#  Project Description:
+##  Project Description:
 To accommodate for some disadvantages in the current pathway enrichment analytical approaches -  Gene Set Enrichment Analysis or GSEA and Over-Represented Analysis or ORA, we are building a PERMANOVA-based pathway aggregation and analysis pipeline.
 By utilizing a non-parametric method that is independent from the pathway definition, we has proven that our tool performed better than the older approaches in terms of sensitivity and false positive-controlling.

-# Specific Goals:
+## Specific Goals:
 1. To evaluate whether our method outperforms GSEA and ORA, we simulate data that not only reflects the complexity of high-dimensional omics but also includes challenging scenarios where traditional methods may fail.
 We also simulate a scenario that our method may also do not work as well under a statistical assumption.
    Scenario a: Small effect size (biological difference) in gene counts between 2 sample groups.
    Scenario b: Genes in pathways that indicates multi-colinearity (or multivariate property) (e.g, gene A and gene B negatively or positively correlate to one another)